Diffuse large B cell lymphoma (DLBCL) is a type of non-Hodgkin lymphoma (NHL). NHL is a cancer of the lymphatic system.

 The lymphatic system is an important part of our immune system.
 It has tubes that branch through all parts of the body.

-These tubes are called lymph vessels or lymphatic vessels and they carry a colourless liquid called lymph.
+These tubes are called lymph vessels or lymphatic vessels and they carry a straw coloured liquid called lymph.
 This liquid circulates around the body tissues.
 It contains a high number of white blood cells (lymphocytes) which fight infection.

 When you have lymphoma, some of your white blood cells (lymphocytes) don't work properly.
 They start to divide constantly but don't develop fully.
 So they can't fight infection as normal white blood cells do.